David Avnir: Research

-Avnir has more than 400 refereed publications that have been cited over 35,000 times, with an h-index of 80.

 Sol-gel materials

 The sol-gel methodology allows the preparation of glasses and ceramics at room temperature.
 Avnir's conceptual idea has been to use this low-temperature polymerization process for the incorporation of organic and bioorganic molecules within ceramic materials.
 Traditionally this has been impossible for glasses and ceramics, because of the very high temperatures employed by these technologies.
 Following this general concept, the properties of ceramic materials could be altered to create a very wide range of previously unknown materials, by the ability to dope of glasses and ceramics with practically any of the ~40 million organic and bioorganic molecules known today.
-The many useful applications include materials for optics, reactive materials, bioactive materials, catalysts and sensors.
+The many useful applications include materials for optics, reactive materials, bioactive materials, catalysts, sensors and functional aerogels.

 Molecularly doped metals

 The family of doped metals was unknown until discovered and developed by Avnir in 2002.
-The methodology enables the incorporation and entrapment of small organic molecules, polymers, biomolecules, and nanoparticles within metals, rendering a metal acidic, obtaining luminescent metals inducing magnetism in and formation of bioactive metals.
+The methodology enables the incorporation and entrapment of organic molecules, polymers, bioactive molecules, enzymes and nanoparticles within metals, rendering a metal with unconventional properties such as acidity, luminescence, magnetism or bioactivity.